tarzzi/ez-time/README.md

 ## Todo

-1. Add dates for items
+1. A lot of refactoring